sam-mi/Jellybeans/README.md

 * Winners are revealed at the end date and winnings distributed
 * If there multiple winners, the pot is divided amongst them equally.
 * If there are no winners, the pot goes to the developers.
+* A jackpot winner is determined by a winner guessing the exact number
+* A winner is determined by the closest guess (without going over?) if there is no Jackpot winner.

+### Phase 1

+* Developers create the competition, no image upload
+* Simple bet cost setting
+* One address one bet
+* First bet after the end date triggers the end of the competition